Immigration, Infrastructure And Iran: The President's Plans For 2018

 Republicans Talk Of Changes To Welfare Next

-Temporary Assistance for Needy Families, or TANF, affects about a million and a half families.
-And, Liasson reports:
+Temporary Assistance for Needy Families affects about 1.5 million families, and Liasson reports:

 "White House aides say they are now looking at a number of additional changes, including tighter work requirements and drug-testing rules for food stamps, Medicaid and housing assistance.
 Those changes may not save much money the way changes in the big middle-class entitlements like Medicare or Social Security might.
 But it will help the president highlight an issue that seems to motivate his base in a year when getting Republican voters excited is the No. 1 goal."

-The Senate looks less-than enthused to change any of the big entitlements, too.
-McConnell, who will be clinging to an even narrower 51-49 majority in 2018, told Axios he "would not expect to see" the Senate work on making changes to those programs without Democrats.
+The Senate also seems to be less-than-enthused to change any of the big entitlements.
+McConnell, who will be clinging to an even narrower 51-49 majority in 2018, told Axios that he "would not expect to see" the Senate work on making changes to those programs without Democrats.

 "I think entitlement changes, to be sustained, almost always have to be bipartisan," McConnell told NPR.
 "The House may have a different agenda.
 If our Democratic friends in the Senate want to join us to tackle any kind of entitlement reform, I'd be happy to take a look at it."

-Translation: He's not about to walk the plank without holding hands with Democrats — and Democrats aren't going anywhere near the edge of that ship.
+Translation: He is not about to walk the plank without holding hands with Democrats — and Democrats aren't going anywhere near the edge of that ship.

 It's the same story when it comes to health care.